CHINESE PLANT-BASED MEAT MARKET

 Since the meat of vegetable origin so closely resembles real meat, producers hope not only to reach vegetarian and vegan consumers, but also meat-eaters.
 To do this, producers use ethical arguments that plant-based meat is healthier and better for the environment than real meat.

-THE INCREASE OF PLANT-BASED MEAT CHINESE CONSUMERS
+THE INCREASE IN PLANT-BASED MEAT AMONG CHINESE CONSUMERS

 Chinese consumers are now more open to the idea of plant-based meat products, contributing to a healthy lifestyle.